 How does laser sailing work?

-Laser sailing is quite different from sailing other boats.
+Laser sailing is quite different from sailing on other boats.
 A laser dinghy has no motor, paddle, or oars.
 You have to develop the skill of harnessing the wind to make your boat move across the water.
 One day it could be a gentle breeze where sailing becomes a quiet commune with nature, the next time it could be a strong gust where your skill in synchronizing your moves with the boat, the wind, and the water is tested.

 How to rig a laser sailing boat?

 Different people have different ways of rigging their sailboats.
 A brief method is outlined below:

 - Gather all the pieces in one place.
 Connect both pieces of the mast.
 Make sure they fit together securely.

 - Slide the mast into the pocket of the sail.
 Make sure to insert the battens into the sail.